Epilepsy, sometimes called a seizure disorder, refers to a

 akinetic) seizures.
 About 3% of all children may have benign

 About 1% of the general population has epilepsy, three-fourths of

 whom develop it before the age of twenty-one.
 Of those diagnosed

 80% will have a good control of seizures through medication;

 10% will be poorly controlled or intractable.

-It is estimated that about one-half of the epileptic population in California is undiagnosed or unrecognized.
+It is estimated that about one-half of those with epilepsy

 Treatment options for epilepsy can include: